coltongrainger/journal/index.md

 author: Colton Grainger
 ---

+## 2019-01-02

+I setup yst to compile yaml data into a [CV](https://coltongrainger.com/cv), as per Dom Moritz's <https://domoritz.de/cv/>.
+Dom's job-hunting stress thoroughly dosed me (by proxy) with timeline stress, and, incidentally, I wasted most of the day signalling / equipping myself for future signalling.

 ## 2019-01-01

 I revised cards on introductory measure theory, also group actions.
 I continued through a backlog of reviews I owed mnemosyne from last semester.